 Other Champions

-The primary focus of this site is the history of the U. S. National Championship/Champ Car World Series, progressing from AAA through USAC, CART, and now CCWS.
-Also included is the data from a number of other series, such as the early ACA sanctioned events, the NASCAR Speedway Division, the USAC Gold Crown, and the IRL, in an attempt to give as complete a picture of the eras as possible.
-Along the way there have been other events which, while not necessarily at the level of the Champ Car World Series, are still worthy of mention.
+The primary focus of this site is the history of the U. S. National Championship and Indy Car racing, progressing from AAA through USAC, CART, CCWS and IRL/INDYCAR.
+Also included is the data from a number of other series, such as the early ACA sanctioned events, the 1946 AAA sprint car races, the NASCAR Speedway Division and the USAC Gold Crown in an attempt to give as complete a picture of the eras as possible.
+Along the way there have been other events which, while not necessarily at the level of the top Indy Car series, are still worthy of mention.

 Early National Champions